| |

 Kittens reach adulthood at 12 months.

-They are reared on their mother’s milk until 4-8 weeks.
-It’s a short window for development.
+They are raised on their mother’s milk until 4-8 weeks, so you get a short window for development.

 Choose High Protein Kitten Food

-Check the guaranteed analysis and use a calculator to find the dry matter basis protein.
-Protein helps kittens grow.
+Check the guaranteed analysis and use a cat food nutrition calculator to find the dry matter basis protein.

 Animal protein foods are the highest quality, whilst grain protein is less optimal.
-Check for meat first kitten foods as a general rule of thumb.
+Make sure the wet food contains meat as a first ingredient.

 Quick notes: